cancer32/ComfyEnv/README.md

 - [ ] Change module names to avoid naming conflict
 - [ ] Add status command to get the running status of the comfy environment
 - [ ] Instead of just name activate conda env using env full directory path
-- [ ] Custom port is not getting set while openning comfy through browser button
+- [ ] Custom port is not getting set while opening comfy through browser button